Securities Arbitration Timeline: How Long Does FINRA Arbitration Take?

 Discovery Disputes

 When parties disagree about document production requirements, the arbitrators must resolve these disputes.
 Discovery motions and compliance issues can add weeks or months to your case.
-Brokerage firms sometimes use discovery as a delay tactic, which is why experienced representation matters.
+Focused requests and timely responses help reduce preventable delay.

 Settlement Negotiations